My company, Suntra Modern Recovery, was born out of the trauma that I experienced on Sept 11, 2001.

 I’m generally reluctant to tell my 9/11 story because I feel ashamed that the situation affected me so much.
 We all shared the experience of that day together – how is my story more traumatic than anyone else’s experience?

 We rarely understand how trauma has affected our lives until many years later.

 In the weeks and months after 9/11 I showed classic symptoms of PTSD, a diagnosis which until then was usually only assigned to military veterans.
 My love for flying dissipated.
 Thoughts of going back to work made me nervous.
 I could no longer sleep.
 On nights before I was going to fly, I was filled with dread.
 I turned to alcohol to cope with a career that I no longer enjoyed.

-I think a lot of my trauma had to do with the responsibility I felt as a pilot .
-Pilots are proud of the machines that we fly and, when we are in charge of our planes, we take care of them as if they’re our own.
+I think a lot of my trauma had to do with the responsibility I felt as a pilot.
+Pilots are proud of the machines that we fly and when we are in charge of our planes we take care of them as if we own them.
 We are like farmers with their tractors or machine operators on factory floors.
 We do our best to ensure that the plane is always flown safely and lands softly.
 Collective safety is always our goal.

 In the months that followed, my airline transferred me to New York City.
 In search of excitement, I immediately hit the club scene.
 From that moment, my substance use skyrocketed.
 The feeling of relief I experienced when I partied and experimented with drugs became increasingly more important to me than my career.
 Fueled by adrenaline and hypnotized by this newfound lifestyle, I quit my job as a pilot on a whim.